-The truth is: None of these things ultimately bring true happiness.
-You can sift through all the wealth, fame, and power the world has to give, and you will never find Joy and Peace.
+The truth is: None of these things ultimately bring us true happiness.
+You can sift through all the wealth, fame, and power the world had to give and you will never find Joy and Peace.
 They simply do not reside there.